Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 Figure @fig:state2 shows the state of the network nodes after the creation of our new account.
-Since out test node is part of a blockchain, it is not only its state that has been modified, but also that of all nodes that are part of the blockchain.
+Since out test node is part of a blockchain, it is not only its state that has been modified, but also that of all nodes that are part of that blockchain.

 Whenever your account will run out of coins, you can recharge it with the `moka send` command, using, again, the faucet as source of coins.
 Namely,